Reference

 Public Members

-roc_frame_encoding frame_encoding
+roc_media_encoding frame_encoding

 roc_clock_source clock_source

-Defines whether read operation will be blocking or non-blocking.
-If zero, default value is used.
+Defines whether read operation is blocking or non-blocking.

 roc_resampler_backend resampler_backend